mjoork/wincursorgen/README.md

 ## Does it work?

 Every stable release is tested to work, but if you find a bug, open an issue.

-## TODO
-- [x] Parsing cursor config files
-- [x] Converting images to cursor files according to config
-- [ ] Support animation

-## Disclaimer

-I don't concern myself with the fact that Windows' cursor themes don't allow the same amount of customization as in Linux.
-This is only a tool, its' purpose is clear, use it as you please.